Have you been told by someone (maybe your mom?) that you’re short-waisted? Or maybe you figured it out yourself just by the way clothes fit you.

 There’s not a body type out there without inherent challenges when it comes to getting dressed.
 We are all born with certain inherent body proportions and none of them are “right” or “wrong”.
 The key to looking our best in clothes is creating the illusion of balance and proportion, even when it isn’t really there;) The good news is that clothing is a tool that can help us look and feel our best and I’m here to help you use it to your best advantage.

 So, if you were born with a torso that is short relative to your lower half, here are some tips to help.
-And if you aren't sure whether you're long or short-waisted, or neither - I give a simple 5 second trick for finding out in the beginning of the video.
+And if you aren’t sure whether you’re long or short-waisted, or neither – I give a simple 5 second trick for finding out in the beginning of this Tipsy Tuesday video.

 Tips to Help Elongate a Short Torso:

 - Make sure you have good bras that are lifting your girls up off your waist!

 - Bypass the waist altogether with longer jackets and cardigans.
 The longer layer elongates and pulls attention away from your short waist.